alex-ozdemir/rust-class/plan.md

 Specifically tree rotations involve some pointer swaps which it is difficult for the compiler to verify.
 Over the course of the week students will learn how to solve this problem using safe abstractions provided by the standard library.

+This could also be a week that we switch over onto Cargo completely.

 I'm somewhat unsure about this week.
 I wonder how much it would really help after the linked-list week.
 The student probably won't use any new standard